-If visitors are not converting on your website, then obviously, there is something wrong that is stopping them.
+If visitors are not converting on your website, then obviously, there is a problem that is stopping them.

-AB testing (sometimes referred to as split testing) is the process of testing multiple variations or designs of webpage against the original page with the goal of determining which page generates more conversions.
+A/B testing (sometimes referred to as split testing) is the process of testing multiple new designs of a webpage against the original design of that page with the goal of determining which design generates more conversions.

 The original design of a page is usually referred to as the control.
-The new variations of the page are usually referred to as the “variations”, “challengers” or “recipes.”
+The new designs of the page are usually referred to as the “variations”, “challengers” or “recipes.”

 1st Example: The homepage on an e-commerce website receives 100,000 visitors a month.